0xAB51NTH/mpv/README.md

 # Absinth's MPV config
 My own mpv config, using vulkan api.

-HOW TO INSTALL:
+## HOW TO INSTALL:

--DROP MPV FOLDER TO YOUR %APPDATA% FOLDER
+1) DROP MPV FOLDER TO YOUR %APPDATA% FOLDER

--CHANGE USERNAME OF YOUR COMPUTER FROM MY (TROYA) TO YOURS IN SCRIPTS DIRECTORY
+2) CHANGE USERNAME OF YOUR COMPUTER FROM MY (TROYA) TO YOURS IN SCRIPTS DIRECTORY

 example:
  >glsl-shaders-append="C:\Users\Troya\AppData\Roaming\mpv\shaders/KrigBilateral.glsl"